-Luis Fernando Chávez, Senior Social Audit and Civic Engagement Specialist, Guatemala
+Luis Fernando Chávez, Senior Electoral Processes Specialist, Guatemala

-Chávez is an expert in democracy, citizen engagement, political analysis, open government, and comparative electoral administration.
+Chávez is an expert in comparative electoral systems and administration and citizen engagement.
+He has significant expertise in political analysis, open government, transparency, and social accountability tools and methods.
 He has participated as electoral observer in more than 20 electoral processes throughout Latin America.
-Under the 2015-2016 USAID Consortium for Electoral and Political Process Strengthening (CEPPS) program in Guatemala, called “Elections 2015: More Inclusion, Less Violence,” Chávez worked on activities focusing on electoral violence prevention, the establishment of political financing mechanisms, and the promotion of disability rights.
-Prior to joining IFES, he served as coordinator of the Political Training Unit of the Central American Institute of Political Studies.
-He has taught university courses in political science, written opinion columns, and worked with the media sector in Guatemala.
+Prior to joining IFES, he served as coordinator of the Central American Institute of Political Studies’ Political Training Unit.
+He has taught university courses in political science and indigenous rights.
+Chávez has also written opinion columns and has significant experience working in and with the media sector in Guatemala.